aduros/wasm4/site/docs/reference/cli.md

 Using an image that is not index or has more than 4 colors will cause an error.
 Images with the size of 4x4 or less might lead to bugs.

 By default it uses AssemblyScript.
 But this can be changed by setting the environment variable `W4_LANG`.
 Check the description of [`new`, `create` and `init`](#new-create-and-init) for more details.

+It also writes the output to the standard output (stdout).
+Usually this is the terminal executing `w4 png2src`.
+This can be changed by providing the `-o`/`--output` option.

+The template file has to use Mustache.
+More about this can be found in [Docs/Guides/Sprites/Custom template](/docs/guides/sprites#custom-template).

 ## `bundle`